 - Teach key geographical skills such as reading maps, interpreting photographs and using a compass

 - Develop our pupils' cultural awareness as well as their understanding of global geographical issues

 - Foster a sense of pride in their local area and in the UK as a whole

 - Provide a rich array of enrichment opportunities including fieldwork

 - Make links to our wider curriculum with a view to building our children's schema of knowledge

 Our curriculum map for geography clearly sets out the sequence of learning in this subject:

-* Please note that some geography topics are taught alongside history if clear links are identified between the two humanities disciplines (e.g. Year 1 Summer 1 - London and the Queen).
+* Please note that some geography topics are taught alongside history if clear links are identified between the two humanities disciplines (e.g. Year 1 - London and Queen Elizabeth II).

 Our geography policy provides further details on how the subject is organised: